 A year later he had left North Side High and was downtown—as director of athletics.

-This clip says Farrington died just after winning approval for a new all-city high school stadium.
+This clip says Farrington died on November 14, 1937 just after winning approval for a new all-city high school stadium.
+Clip is from the November 16 Dallas Morning News.

 Local artist Evaline Sellors sculpted relief sculptures of two athletes for the facade of the stadium.
 Sellors modeled the male on Samuel Adrian “Slingin’ Sammy” Baugh, who was a football star at TCU 1934-1936.